OHIF/Viewers/platform/docs/docs/configuration/dataSources/introduction.md

 # Data Source

-The internal data structure of OHIF’s metadata follows naturalized DICOM JSON, A format pioneered by `dcmjs`.
+The internal data structure of OHIF’s metadata follows naturalized DICOM JSON, a format pioneered by `dcmjs`.
 In short DICOM metadata headers with DICOM Keywords instead of tags and sequences as arrays, for easy development and clear code.